UPPMAX/R-matlab-julia-HPC/docs/julia/interactiveJulia.rst

          (v1.8) pkg>add IJulia
          (v1.8) pkg>build IJulia

-In many centres this will start a Firefox session with the Jupyter notebook interface.
+In some centres (UPPMAX and NSC) this will start a Firefox session with the Jupyter notebook interface.

       .. figure:: ../../img/Jupyter_julia.png